LBognanni/WritingDelightfulPRs/text.md

 ---

-## Why are Pull Requests a thing?

-- They didn't use to be before GitHub!
-- They are a request for the Reviewer to `pull` your changes
-- Nowadays, they also do other things, like running automated tests
-- Most reviewers also don't pull your branch any longer, but inspect your changes online

-### Why do we PR?
+## Why do we Pull Request?

+ - **To have our code checked by a human** before being deployed to clients

  - To run automated tests

  - To create a beta artifact
- - **To have our code checked by a human** before being deployed to clients

  - Ultimately, to avoid bugs & incident

  - They are also a useful artifact to investigate those bugs that do reach production

 ---